googleapis/java-storage-nio/README.md

 always be assumed to exist, without performing any I/O. Paths without the trailing slash will result in an I/O operation to check a file is present in that "directory".
 This allows you to do path manipulation in the same manner as you would with the normal UNIX file system implementation.
+Using this feature with buckets or "directory" paths that do not exist is not recommended, as at the time I/O is performed the failure may not be handled gracefully.
 You can disable this feature with `CloudStorageConfiguration.usePseudoDirectories()`.

 #### Complete source code